 In this blog post, we’ll cover Kubernetes Ingress, including what it is and some of the concepts you’ll need to learn.
 This articles assumes you have a solid understanding of Kubernetes.

-What is kubernetes ingress?
+What is Kubernetes ingress?

-- Ingress controllers(More on this later) is responsible for handling the ingress with the help of a load balancer.
-We can also achieve this with edge router(A router that enforces the firewall policy for the cluster.
-Can be virtual or physical).
+- Ingress controllers handle the ingress with the help of a load balancer.
+We can also achieve this outcome with an edge router, which is a virtual or physical router that enforces the firewall policy for the cluster.

-- Ingress does not expose any random port, only HTTP and HTTPS.
+- Ingress does not expose any random port; only HTTP and HTTPS.

 apiVersion: extensions/v1beta1 kind: Ingress metadata: name: demo-ingress annotations: nginx.ingress.kubernetes.io/rewrite-target: / spec: rules: - http: paths: - path: /demopath backend: serviceName: demo servicePort: 80